davidson16807/tectonics.cpp/demo/README.md

 sudo apt-get install libglfw3-dev
 ```

-On Mac, you should only need to run these two commands (unverified):
+On Mac, you should only need to run these two commands:
 ```sh
 brew install glew
 brew install glfw